IFR study is no joke, and pilots need a solid IFR study guide to pass the IFR knowledge test and oral exam.

 How to study and be ready for the instrument rating check-ride?

-There is still something I want every private pilot studying for instrument rating is to memorize the basic flow of an instrument flight.
+I still want every private pilot studying for instrument rating to memorize the basic flow of an instrument flight.

 - Compared to VFR flight, there is a lot more to remember and execute in an IMC condition;

 - A pilot has to act fast, and they need to think ahead of the aircraft.

 Therefore, memorizing an instrument flight’s basic flow will help you think quickly, and you will not be hesitant on your check-ride.

 During your instrument check-ride, you can confidently show your DPE the instrument flying procedures.